Global Spillovers of US Climate Policy Risk: Evidence from EU Carbon Emissions Futures

 Date Written: July 22, 2022

-Keywords: EU emission allowances, US climate policy, climate policy coordination, regulatory risk, political uncertainty
+Keywords: EU emission allowances, US climate policy, emissions trading, regulatory risk, political uncertainty, climate policy coordination, dynamic model averaging

 Suggested Citation: Suggested Citation